apify/apify-docs/docs/crawling_basics/pro_scraping.md

 await crawler.run();
 ```

 By using the `apify` library, we were able to create a faster and more robust scraper.
-With less code than needed for the simple scraper in earlier chapters.
+With less code than was needed for the simple scraper in the earlier chapters.
 But this only scratches the surface of the Apify SDK's capabilities.

 ## [](#next) Next up

-Apify SDK is a full-featured scraping library.
+The Apify SDK is a full-featured scraping library.
 That's why we can use it to scrape any website at any scale.
 In the [next chapter]({{@link crawling_basics/headless_browser.md}}) we will change only a few lines of code and turn our scraper into a full **headless browser**.